reshmimpillai/Angular-Interview-Questions/README.md

 3.Explain about dynamic component.
 4.How can we get full response in an http call.
 5.What is the difference between Promise and Observable.
-6.How can we achieve parallel http calls in angular.
+6.How can we achieve parallel http calls in angular?
 7.How can we do some operation in common with the http response when more than 1 http call is made in the application?
 8.Can we use more than one httpInterceptor in an application?
 9.Which life cycle method is called when html template is ready?